matosjoaops/TVVS-PROJ/assignment01/report/report.md

   - ![](https://i.imgur.com/AM4VHRr.png)
     - The indentation values were changed to better match those used by the project;
   - ![](https://i.imgur.com/QIROY95.png)
-    - By default, CheckStyle does not allow the use of tabs, this was changed since the project does make use of tabs.
+    - By default, CheckStyle does not allow the use of tabs.
+This was changed since the project does make use of tabs.

 #### Report summary

-The report emitted by Checkstyle is composed by the summary, files, rules and details sections.
+The report emitted by Checkstyle is composed of the summary, files, rules, and details sections.

-In the summary section, it is possible to see the number of files, number of warnings and number of errors.
-In the case of the jdotxt project, there are 68 files, 12481 warnings and 0 errors.
+In the summary section, it is possible to see the number of files, warnings, and errors.
+In the case of the jdotxt project, there are 68 files, 12481 warnings, and 0 errors.

-The files section exposes a list with more information about each file, namely the number of warnings and number of errors.
+The files section exposes a list with more information about each file, namely the number of warnings and errors.

 The section about the rules has information about the rules used by Checkstyle, showing the number of violations and the severity of each one.
 For the jdotxt project, the rules with the highest number of violations are the *Indentation* and the *FileTabCharacter*.